wolfalders/wolfalders.github.io/_pages/about.md

 I have extensive experience organizing and directing archaeological research projects.
 I integrate traditional survey and excavation techniques with computational and digital methods, advanced geospatial technologies, community-based research design, and training and mentoring for early career scholars from underrepresented and underserved backgrounds.

+Currently, I am a [lecturer](https://ioa.ucla.edu/people/wolfgang-alders) teaching GIS for archaeology and cultural resource management at the UCLA Cotsen Institute of Archaeology.

 I write about:
 * [social transformation and environmental diversification](https://link.springer.com/article/10.1007/s10437-023-09523-y)
 * [open-access methods for archaeological predictive modeling with environmental datasets](https://journal.caa-international.org/articles/10.5334/jcaa.107)